Kykuit: History

 John D. Rockefeller purchased land in the area as early as 1893, after his brother William had moved into a 204-room mansion, Rockwood Hall, nearby.
 When Rockefeller and his son chose Pocantico Hills as their residence, he quietly purchased multiple homes and properties in the area, and used the houses for himself and his family and staff, or to rent out.
 Rockefeller and his wife Laura Spelman Rockefeller moved into one of these, the Parsons-Wentworth House, in 1893.
 The couple would spend winter weekends and parts of each summer and fall there, sharing the upstairs rooms with their adult children and in-laws, pending construction of the manor house.

 The Parsons-Wentworth House burned down on September 17, 1902, and the Kent House became their temporary residence until rebuilding could occur.
 The New York Times mentioned that Rockefeller had never been satisfied with the destroyed house's electric wiring, which had been installed before certain safety measures were developed.
 He had ordered workers to reroute the wires into conduits, work which had been planned to commence the day after it was pre-empted by the fire.
 The loss was estimated at $40,000.
+Kykuit, designed by the firm of Delano & Aldrich, was completed in 1913.

+The estate was designated a National Historic Landmark in 1976.
+In 1979, its occupant, Nelson Rockefeller, bequeathed upon his death his one-third interest in the estate to the National Trust for Historic Preservation.
+Today, Kykuit is open to the public for tours conducted by Historic Hudson Valley.

+Main mansion

 Kykuit was designed originally as a steep-roofed three-story stone mansion by the architects Chester Holmes Aldrich and William Adams Delano.
-Aldrich was a distant relative of the younger Rockefeller's wife, Abby Aldrich Rockefeller, who was involved as artistic consultant and in the interior design of the mansion.

-The initial eclectic structure took six years to complete.
-Before being occupied, it was substantially rebuilt into its present four-story Classical Revival Georgian form.
+Aldrich was a distant relative of Abby Aldrich Rockefeller, wife of John Rockefeller's son John D. Rockefeller Jr.; Abby was involved as artistic consultant and in the interior design of the mansion.
+The initial eclectic building took six years to complete, but Mrs. Rockefeller did not like the resulting structure, and it was substantially rebuilt into its present four-story Classical Revival Georgian form.
 Completed in 1913, it has two basement levels filled with interconnecting passageways and service tunnels.
 The home's interiors were designed by Ogden Codman Jr., and feature collections of Chinese and European ceramics, fine furnishings, and 20th-century art.

-The estate was designated a National Historic Landmark in 1976.
-In 1979, its occupant, Nelson Rockefeller, bequeathed upon his death his one-third interest in the estate to the National Trust for Historic Preservation.
-Today, Kykuit is open to the public for tours conducted by Historic Hudson Valley.

 Kykuit was renovated and modernized in 1995 by New Haven architect Herbert S. Newman and Partners.
 Included were major infrastructure changes enabling the estate to accommodate group tours of the first floor and art gallery, as well as a reconfiguration of third and fourth floor staff quarters into guest suites.